dmg-lab/f4ncgb/README.md

 power-of-two variant as "upper limit" of our Mersenne-optimization, as the compiler can optimize a modulo power-of-two into a bitmask).
-The columns are (as in the test) the highest number tested, the time (in seconds) for each run, and (for the optimized variant), the speedup compared to the standard modulo.
+The columns are (as in the test) the highest number tested, the time (in seconds) for each run, and (for the optimized variant) the speedup compared to the standard modulo.
 Below is an example output using GCC 15.1 on Fedora 42 on an Intel i7-10700 CPU.